naizhengtan/orochi/README.md

-Since Orochi requires building and deploying its own MySQL/HHVM as well as some software/libraries with specific version, I strongly recommend using a clean environment to try Orochi, for example Linux container.
+Since Orochi requires building and deploying its own MySQL/HHVM as well as some software/libraries with specific version, I strongly recommend using a clean environment to try Orochi, for example using a clean Linux container.
 Also, Orochi needs Ubuntu14.04.

 ### Build a clean Linux container (Ubuntu)